Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

-To find the energetically most favored DW state, we take the three (nine) components of the CDW (SDW) order parameter, $\Delta_{\alpha}^{(c)}\ (\alpha=1,2,3)$ $\left(\Delta_{\alpha,\mu}^{(s)}\ (\alpha=1,2,3;\ \mu=x,y,z)\right)$ in Eq. \eqref{HDW} as the variational parameters to minimize the energy of the Hamiltonian \eqref{H_Hubbard} in the CDW (SDW) MF state generated by the MF Hamiltonian \eqref{HMFSC}.
-For the CDW states, our numerical results yield that the energetically most favored state is the isotropic CDW state with $\Delta_{1}^{(c)}=\Delta_{2}^{(c)}=\Delta_{3}^{(c)}=\Delta$.
-The energy of this state is exactly equal to that of the isotropic collinear-SDW state with $\Delta_{\alpha,z}^{(s)}=\Delta; \Delta_{\alpha,x/y}^{(s)}=0$, named as the collinear-SDW-1, as proved on the above.
-To compare, we also calculate the energy of the anisotropic CDW state with only $\Delta_{1}^{(c)}=\Delta$ as the nonzero component, whose energy is exactly equal to the anisotropic SDW state with only $\Delta_{1,z}^{(s)}=\Delta$ as the nonzero component, named as the collinear-SDW-2.
-The $\Delta$-dependences of the two CDW states (and the associate collinear-SDW states) are shown in Fig.~\ref{DW_Orders}(c), which verifies the isotropic CDW state as the energetically most favored CDW state, consistent with the so called 3Q CDW state defined in Ref.~\cite{LiangFu}.
-However, this 3Q-CDW state is beat by the non-coplanar chiral SDW state with $\Delta_{1,x}^{(s)}=\Delta_{2,y}^{(s)}=\Delta_{3,z}^{(s)}=\Delta$ as the nonzero components, which is among the energetically most favored degenerate SDW states, consistent with Ref. \cite{Fanyang}.
-These degenerate ground states are related by the spin-SO(3) (or SU(2)) symmetry.
-In each of these degenerate lowest-energy SDW states, the three SDW order-parameter components $\bm\Delta^{(s)}_\alpha$ with equal amplitudes satisfy $\bm\Delta^{(s)}_1\perp\bm\Delta^{(s)}_2\perp\bm\Delta^{(s)}_3$, leading to an non-coplanar structure with spin chirality.
-Such chiral SDW states cannot be mapped to any CDW state by the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry operation.
-The $\Delta$-dependence of the energy of the chiral SDW states is compared to that of the CDW states in Fig.~\ref{DW_Orders} (c), which verifies that the former is energetically more favored than the latter.
+For the VDW states, our numerical results yield that the energetically most favored state is the isotropic VDW state with $\Delta_{1}^{(v)}=\Delta_{2}^{(v)}=\Delta_{3}^{(v)}=\Delta$.
+The energy of this state is exactly equal to that of the collinear-SDW state with $\Delta_{\alpha,z}^{(s)}=\Delta; \Delta_{\alpha,x/y}^{(s)}=0$, as proved on the above.
+To compare, we also calculate the energy of the nematic VDW state with only $\Delta_{1}^{(v)}=\Delta$ as the nonzero component, whose energy is exactly equal to the nematic SDW state with only $\Delta_{1,z}^{(s)}=\Delta$ as the nonzero component.
+The $\Delta$-dependence of the two VDW states (and the associate SDW states) are shown in Fig.~\ref{DW_Orders}(c), which verifies the isotropic VDW state as the energetically most favored VDW state, consistent with the so called 3Q VDW state defined in Ref.~\cite{LiangFu}.
+However, this 3Q-VDW state is beaten by the non-coplanar chiral SDW state with $\Delta_{1,x}^{(s)}=\Delta_{2,y}^{(s)}=\Delta_{3,z}^{(s)}=\Delta$ as the nonzero components, which is among the energetically most favored degenerate SDW states, consistent with Ref. \cite{Fanyang}.
+These degenerate ground states are related by the spin-SU(2) rotations.
+In each of these degenerate lowest-energy SDW states, the three SDW order-parameter components $\bm\Delta^{(s)}_\alpha$ with equal amplitudes satisfy $\bm\Delta^{(s)}_1\perp\bm\Delta^{(s)}_2\perp\bm\Delta^{(s)}_3$, leading to non-coplanar structure with spin chirality.
+Such chiral SDW states cannot be mapped to any VDW state by the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry operation.
+The $\Delta$-dependence of the energy of the chiral SDW states is compared to that of the VDW states in Fig.~\ref{DW_Orders} (c), which verifies that the former is energetically more favored than the latter.